-The proposed building is a 28,887 g.s.f. single story building with a high volume commons and food service seating space.
+The proposed building is a 28,887 gross square foot single story building with a high-volume commons and food service seating space.
 Primary considerations in the design of the facility are student flow, access to food services and student services (Advising, ASCSN, Mutli-cultural), functionality and access to the meeting rooms, and providing a comfortable place for students to gather, as well as a focal point of the campus.
-We worked closely with CSN’s planning and construction department along with the building users groups including student services, student affairs, diversity + multi-cultural affairs, events planning, purchasing (food service planning), and most importantly the students themselves through their student government group (ASCSN).
+We worked closely with CSN’s planning and construction department along with the building user's groups including student services, student affairs, diversity + multi-cultural affairs, event planning, purchasing (food service planning), and most importantly the students themselves through their student government group (ASCSN).